Quickstart: Build a Table API app with .NET and Azure Cosmos DB

 Open a git terminal window, such as git bash, and use the

-cdcommand to change to a folder to install the sample app.
+cdcommand to change to the new folder to install the sample app.

 Run the following command to clone the sample repository.
 This command creates a copy of the sample app on your computer.

 In Visual Studio, from the File menu, choose Open, then choose Project/Solution.

 Navigate to the folder where you cloned the sample application, and open the TableStorage.sln file.

 Now go back to the Azure portal to get your connection string information and copy it into the app.
 This enables your app to communicate with your hosted database.

 Use the copy button on the right side of the window to copy the PRIMARY CONNECTION STRING.

 In Visual Studio, open the App.config file.